tclvisais a standard Tcl extension providing a binding

 Tcl channel with reference to opened VISA session.
 This channel can

-be used in standard Tcl IO procedures, like puts
+be used in standard Tcl IO procedures, like puts.

-There is no a Tcl wrapper for viClose
+There is no a Tcl wrapper for viClose VISA API function.

 In order to close a VISA session one should use standard Tcl

-command instead, which calls viClose
+close command instead, which calls viClose

 internally.